aldur/aldur.github.io/_posts/2023-10-24-do-the-evolution.md

 ---

 <div class="note" markdown="1">
 "Universal Bits", uh?
-When I chose that name I was thinking about articles like _this_, bringing _bits_ of computer science into other fields.
+I named this blog thinking about articles like _this_, taking _bits_ of computer science to other fields.
 </div>

 <!-- prettier-ignore-start -->